Code-Institute-Submissions/glo-lighting-portal/README.md

 The Lighting brands/manufacturers/sellers can request an account with which they will be able to login to upload their product images and all other relavent infos related to the product.
-The company Glo Lighting offers a service to clients who do not accomadate the skills to do this, Depending on the ammount of work envolved in publishing the clients product an extra fee will be charge accordingly.
+The company Glo Lighting offers a service to clients who do not accomadate the skills to do this, Depending on the ammount of work envolved in publishing the clients product an extra fee will be charged accordingly.

 ## The Ux experience
 A simple and clean cut user interface provides ease in finding decorative lamps